-In this article, we will guide you step-by-step through how to make Pacman on Scratch.
-As you create this game, you'll design both the sprites and the maze.
+Today we'll guide you and your child step-by-step through how to make Pacman on Scratch.
+As you create this game together, you'll design both the sprites and the maze.
 It can be quite complex to program, but the satisfaction of designing your very own Pacman game is worth it!

-If you enjoy creating games in Scratch, be sure to check out our Scratch coding for kids classes and our game building club.
-By the way, we also have a special fun Pokemon game building class!
+If you enjoy creating games in Scratch, be sure to check out our award-winning Scratch coding classes and our game building club, designed by professionals from Google, Stanford, and MIT, and led live by expert instructors.

-Here's how to make a Pacman game on Scratch
+How to Make a Pacman Game on Scratch

 1. Start with your backdrops